itspoma/n8n-nodes-runn/README.md

 n8n-nodes-runn % N8N_LOG_LEVEL=debug n8n start
 ```

+### Credentials

+To use this node, you need to have a Runn API key.
+You can get one from your [Runn account API settings](https://app.runn.io/account/api).

 ## Operations

+### Supported Triggers

+- Events: `On created`, `On updated`, `On deleted`
+- Resources: `Client`, `Project`, `People`, `Actuals`, `Assignments`, `Contracts`, `Users`, `Teams`

-### Supported Resources
+### Supported Resources & Operations

 - `Client` (fetch all, fetch one, create, update, delete, archive, unarchive)
 - `Project` (fetch all, fetch one, create, update, delete, archive, unarchive)
 - `Person` (fetch all, fetch one, create, update, delete, archive, unarchive)

-### Supported Triggers

-- Events: `On created`, `On updated`, `On deleted`
-- Resources: `Client`, `Project`, `People`, `Actuals`, `Assignments`, `Contracts`, `Users`, `Teams`

-## Credentials

-To use this node, you need to have a Runn API key.
-You can get one from your [Runn account API settings](https://app.runn.io/account/api).

 ## Compatibility